wapmorgan/UnifiedArchive/docs/API.md

 `$format` should be one of `Formats` constants (such as `Formats::ZIP` and so on).
 Full list of constants provided in the [appendix of this document](#formats-list).
 _If you want to enabled specific format support, you need to install an additional program or php extension.
-List of extensions that should be installed can be obtained by executing built-in `cam` with `--formats` flag:
+List of extensions that should be installed can be obtained by executing built-in `cam`:
-`./vendor/bin/cam --formats`_
+`./vendor/bin/cam system:drivers`_

 All methods are static.